nuxt-community/moment-module/README.md

 ### Using inside templates

-Instead of a filter, you can easily use `$moment` service from templates (and yes, it is reactive!).
+You can easily use `$moment` service from templates.

 ```html
 <div v-text="$moment(...)"></div>